22 Things Rich People Think Are Normal (But Most Can’t Afford)

 Childcare and Nannies

-The idea of hiring someone full-time to watch the kids is a fantasy for most, but for the rich, it’s just another expense they barely notice.
+The idea of hiring someone full-time to watch the kids is one of those things only rich people have, for everyone else, it’s just a dream.

 International Vacations